Static versus Dynamic QR Codes: Everything You Need to Know

 Use Cases for Dynamic QR Codes

 Most use cases benefit from the ability to change the QR code’s information and track its use offered by dynamic QR codes.
-Common examples when dynamic QR codes provide value include:
+Common examples where dynamic QR codes provide value include:

 - Restaurants and cafes: Eateries can use dynamic QR codes to display their menu.
 As they update or change their offerings, the QR code can link to the new menu without needing to be replaced.

-- Marketing campaigns: Marketers often use dynamic QR codes in their campaigns to track engagement data.
+- Marketing campaigns: Marketers often use dynamic QR codes to track engagement data.
 Based on campaign performance, marketers can change the linked content to optimize results.
 Most recently, NYC subway ads started leveraging QR codes that immediately direct users to the advertised offer.

 - Event management: At events or exhibitions, dynamic QR codes can link to real-time updates, digital maps, or event schedules.
 As the event progresses, the linked information can be updated to reflect the most current details.